My story of building a fireplace in my dining room.

 Before sealing up the right side, I added an electrical outlet for future Christmas lights!
 After wiring it in, I closed up the rest of the fireplace.

-Prepping for Stone
+Step 3: Prepping the Fireplace for Stone Veneer

 We’re almost at the part of building a fireplace that I’m most excited for—adding the stone!
 But first, I built and attached a beautiful red oak mantel.
 Check out that blog post if you want to build one yourself!